The dark history of the climate debate

-In the end, though, the decision not to throw out their team T-shirts will prove remarkably prescient when new, improved science finds the same answer their old, spurious methods had spat out, more or less!
+In the end, though, the decision not to throw out their team T-shirts will prove remarkably prescient when new, improved science happens to find the same, hockey-stickish curve that their old, spurious methods had spat out, more or less!

 Naomi Oreskes, intellectual superstar of the climate movement, publishes her most profound thinking in a one-page essay on the mystery that has exercised some of history’s greatest minds: Do most scientists reject the majority view within science?
 Her finding—that they don’t—can only be described as “remarkable,” so she does.